alexmckenley/Interactive-Beer-Pong-Table/README.md

 Interactive-Beer-Pong-Table
 ===========================

-Check out the fully functional table on youtube.
+Check out the fully functional table: http://www.youtube.com/watch?v=t_gzd2ct8P8

 The code in arduino/ is the program the monitors the sensors and controls the logic behind the color selection.